 - Fall Semester: November 1

 - Winter Semester: March 1

 - Summer term: August 1

 The amount you borrowed, plus the $20.00 processing fee, will be charged to your My Financial Center.
-You can repay the loan online (using an eCheck) or in person (with cash or check) at BYU OneStop (D-155 ASB).
+You can repay the loan online (using a free eCheck or credit card with convenience free), or in person (with cash or check) at BYU OneStop (D-155 ASB).
 Loans not paid by the due date will bear interest based on prevailing rates (currently 12% per annum).